Les Earnest: Life and career

 Following SAIL's merger with the University's computer science department in 1980, Earnest left Stanford to serve as the founding president and director of Imagen Corp. in Santa Clara, California.
 He returned to Stanford's computer science department in 1985 as a lecturer and associate department chair before retiring as senior research computer scientist emeritus in 1988.

-Accomplishments in computing aside, Earnest is also a long-time bicycle enthusiast.
+Accomplishments in computing aside, Earnest was also a long-time bicycle enthusiast.
 He has served as director and/or officer in several prominent cycling associations including the U.S. Cycling Federation, the U.S. Bicycling Hall of Fame, and the Federation of Independent Associations for Cycling.

+Earnest died on August 27, 2024, at the age of 93.